- Written by Dr.Mehmet Demircioglu

 The crown is where one session can spend donor hair quickly.
 It has a circular pattern, a wide surface, and strong light exposure.
 If native crown hair is still miniaturizing, dense crown work can consume grafts while the front remains underprotected.
 For that reason, crown requests often need more donor discipline than frontal framing.

 A crown can be treated when the donor is strong, the front is planned safely, and the expectations are realistic.
 It can also be staged.
 In some patients, it should wait until medication stability and loss progression are better understood.
-Hair transplant for the crown area explains why crown coverage is not only a graft count problem.
+A crown hair transplant is not only a graft count problem.

 The crown decision is a long-term donor decision.
 Testosterone therapy does not change that.
 It only makes the stability conversation more important before grafts are spent.